 And now, after a couple of years, the app has gone viral again, after the celebrities started posting their photos of what they might look like when they’re old.
 As the trend caught on, people started warning their friends about the language used in the app’s license agreement.
 It reads as follows:

 “You grant faceapp, a perpetual, irrevocable, non-exclusive, royalty-free, worldwide, fully-paid, transferable, sub-licensable license to use, reproduce, modify, adapt, publish, translate, create derivative works from, distribute, publicly perform and display, your User Content and any name, username or likeness provided in connection with your User Content in all media formats and channels, now known or later developed, without compensation to you.”

 Interesting Topic: Shocking: Prize Money for All Kinds of World Cup 2018 Sports

 Faceapp, upon facing allegations of stealing data, said, “Even though the core R & D team is located in Russia, the data is not transferred to Russia.”
 The app also confirmed that it only uses the photos that the users take and it would delete user data from the server at user’s request.

-Whatever the truth is here, this definitely is a wake-up-call for a lot of people.
+Whatever the truth is here, this definitely is a wake-up call for a lot of people.
 The policies you agree to abide by, when you download Faceapp are not that different from any other app you’re downloading from your beloved Play Store.
-Everything, including Health Apps to Whether Apps can collect your data.
+Everything, including Health Apps to Whether Apps, can collect your data.
 Facebook has been selling our data to advertisement companies for years.
 Snapchat sends your photos to remote servers before they’re automatically deleted, and Instagram has access to your location and your camera.

 What is our responsibility?

-We have to become more careful towards how much of our life do we leave in the hands of technology.
+We have to become more careful about how much of our life do we leave in the hands of technology.
 It’s important to keep up with the growing trends, but it is also important or should we say more important, to make sure that we learn to draw the line between trend and trouble.